marijnh/Eloquent-JavaScript/19_paint.md

 That way, you can make the rectangle larger and smaller again while drawing it, without the intermediate rectangles sticking around in the final picture.
-This is one of the reasons why ((immutable)) picture objects help—we'll see another reason later.
+This is one of the reasons why ((immutable)) picture objects are useful—we'll see another reason later.

 Implementing ((flood fill)) is somewhat more involved.
 This is a ((tool)) that fills the pixel under the pointer and all adjacent